Anxiety (Julia Michaels song)

 "Anxiety" is a song by American singer and songwriter Julia Michaels featuring guest vocals from American singer Selena Gomez, from her fourth EP, Inner Monologue Part 1 (2019).
 The song was written by Michaels, Gomez, Scott Harris, and its producer Ian Kirkpatrick.
-It was sent to Australian radio on January 24, 2019 as the lead single from the EP and was the most added song the week after its release.
+It was released as the EP's lead single, and was promoted to Australian radio, where it became the most-added song the week after its release.

 Background and composition

 In an interview with Zane Lowe, Michaels said "I was like, 'I think it'd be really awesome to have a song with two women on it that struggle with the same thing, that are talking about something other than two women fighting for a guy's attention, or something like that.
 It's almost like a female empowerment song without it being a female empowerment song".
 Upon its release, Gomez said on Instagram: "This song is really close to my heart as I've experienced anxiety and I know a lot of my friends do too."

 "Anxiety" lyrically chronicles struggles with mental health.
 Musically, it is composed of "snaps and a razor-sharp guitar", as well as "an upbeat acoustic lick and earworm of a melody".
 Gomez and Michaels "trade cleverly arranged verses about the often-isolating experience of anxiety and depression".